 If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille then please contact us via email at firstname.lastname@example.org

 For alternative contact methods please visit our Contact us page.

-We will consider your request and get back to you in 5 working days.
+We will aim to get back to you in 5 working days.

 Reporting accessibility problems with this website

 We’re always looking to improve our website's accessibility.
-If you find any problems that aren’t listed on this page or think we’re not meeting the requirements of the accessibility regulations, then please contact us.
+If you find any problems that aren’t listed on this page or think we’re not meeting the requirements of the accessibility regulations, then please email email@example.com.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the accessibility regulations.
-If you’re not happy with how we respond to your complaint the please contact the Equality Advisory and Support Service (EASS).
+If you’re not happy with how we respond to you please contact the Equality Advisory and Support Service (EASS).